 We want the tattoo experience to be as pleasant as possible for everyone involved.
 Please read over the following information in preparation for your appointment.

 More and more people are making the choice to be vegan every day and this choice extends beyond just what they eat.
 Everything that is introduced into their lives is included in the decision.
 That’s why we have offered vegan options from the very start of Damask in 2009.
 We are proud to have put in research and time to ensure to the best of our ability that we have products that are vegan friendly.

 It’s hard to know where to start when you want a tattoo.
 Especially if you’ve never had one before.
-Here are some tips from Damask Tattoo.
+Here are some tips.

 We’ve all seen the pictures on the internet of amazing fingers, feet, lettering and white tattoos.
 They look great in the pictures but there’s something we should all take note of.
 They are fresh or often, less than a year old.

 We want to make sure you’re fully informed for this important life decision.
 Our goal is for you to get the best tattoo possible and for you to love it forever.
 Tattoos change over time.
 The pigment slightly spreads out through the skin and some skin doesn’t hold ink well.

 We can’t guarantee white tattoos or tattoos on hands or feet (meaning that any touch ups will be full price) because we can’t change or control how they will heal.

 Cover ups are tattoos that go over another tattoo and hide the old tattoo.
 There are a few ground rules for cover ups.

 - The only thing that completely covers black is black.

 - You can’t cover a darker color with a lighter color.